Alex Gaumond: 2023–present day

 After the pandemic and several television appearances, 2023 marked Gaumond's return to the stage, playing Keir Hardie in the world premiere of Sylvia at The Old Vic, from 27 January to 8 April 2023.
 Directed by Kate Prince, the production was initially scheduled to run until 1 April 2023 but was extended due to popular demand.
 Following some previews from 27 January, the production officially opened on 14 February 2023.
 The production was a critical and commercial success and was nominated for three Olivier Awards, including 'Best New Musical'.
 It was also nominated for three Black British Theatre Awards and won two awards, including 'Best Musical Production'.

+In February 2026 it was announced that Gaumond would portray Jean Valjean in a French-language Quebec production of Les Misérables, directed by French director Ladislas Chollat based on his award-winning, reinvented staging from Théâtre du Châtelet in Paris.
+The cast also includes Dominique Côté as Javert, Klara Martel-Laroche as Fantine, Debbie Lynch-White as Madame Thénardier, Roger La Rue as Thénardier, Stanley Kassa as Enjolras (reprising his role from the Paris production), Nathan Bois-McDonald as Marius, Amélie Baland-Capdet as Cosette, Kenza Nejmi as Éponine and Renaud Paradis as the Bishop of Digne.
+The production is scheduled to play at the Théâtre St-Denis in Montreal from 20 June to 19 July 2026, followed by performances at the Grand Théâtre de Québec from 7 to 22 August 2026.